BX-Team/docs/src/index.md

     details: NDailyRewards gives you ability to give daily rewards for your players for playing on your server.
     link: ./ndailyrewards/
     linkText: Documentation
+  - icon: ☁️
+    title: RealWorldSync
+    details: Synchronizes time and weather from the real world to the game.
+    link: ./realworldsync/
+    linkText: Documentation
 ---